Tasmanian Liberal League: Political and electoral aspects

 The party faced its first electoral challenges in 1911, winning two by-elections and helping defeat the federal Labor government's proposed constitutional amendments.
 At the 1912 state election, the Liberals endorsed 35 candidates across the five electorates, winning 15 out of 30 seats.
 The party was able to remain in government with the vote of an independent, Norman Cameron.
 However, Lewis was deposed as leader by Albert Solomon, following a challenge initiated by Norman Ewing.
 Cameron's support proved to be fickle, forcing the Liberals to adopt an unprecedented level of party discipline; the only major split was on the temperance issue.
 Due to the parliament's instability, Solomon called an early election for January 1913.
 The Liberals won back Cameron's seat, finishing with 16 seats out of 30.
 However, Joshua Whitsitt soon defected from the party and supported a no-confidence motion.
 Labor under John Earle then formed a minority government.

 Ewing succeeded Solomon as leader of the Liberal League in October 1914, but was replaced by Walter Lee in September 1915.
 Lee was able to form a government after the 1916 state election.
 At federal level, there was no formal connection between the Liberal League and the Liberal Party established by Alfred Deakin in 1909, but "in practice the federal leaders and their subalterns maintained a variety of personal links with one another".
 The state party did endorse candidates for federal elections, whose members joined the federal parliamentary Liberals if elected.
-In 1917, the party was merged into the National Federation, the new organisation formed by Prime Minister Billy Hughes from a merger of his National Labor Party with the CLP.
+In 1917, the party was merged into the National Federation, the new organisation formed by Prime Minister Billy Hughes from a merger of his National Labor Party with the federal parliamentary Liberal Party.
 The Liberal League has been cited as a predecessor of the modern Tasmanian Liberals.
 It was the first enduring anti-Labor party in Tasmania.